 A number of conditions cause symptoms similar to those of MS. All should be investigated.
 Some, like progressive multifocal leukoencephalopathy (PML) virus and brain tumors, can be identified with an MRI.

 Blood tests can help provide clues to other MS mimics, such as:

 Tingling or numbness in the arms, hands, legs, and feet are common symptoms of both MS and Lyme disease.
-Lyme disease is a tick-borne infection.
-While not 100 percent accurate, ELISA and Western-blot blood tests can detect the presence of Lyme disease infection in the blood.
+Lyme disease is a tick-borne infection that can spread to the central nervous system.
+With Lyme disease, you’re likely to also have a skin rash.

 - vision problems

 Like MS, there isn’t a single test for lupus.
 A blood test that is positive for antinuclear antibodies and other antibodies may indicate lupus or some other autoimmune disease, but not MS. Treatment for lupus depends on your symptoms.

 Neuromyelitis optica, better known as Devic’s disease, is a rare immunological disorder that is strikingly similar to MS. The two conditions share many symptoms, including:

 - bladder problems